anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   * Stateful mode
   * Stateless mode

 A Join Proxy MAY implement both.
 A mechanism to switch between modes is out of scope of this document.
-It is recommended that a Join Proxy uses only one of these modes at any given moment during its lifetime.
+It is recommended that a Join Proxy uses only one of these modes at any given moment during an installation lifetime.

 ## Stateful Join Proxy